dougmoscrop/serverless-plugin-split-stacks/README.md

 ## Concurrency

-In order to avoid `API rate limit` errors, it is possible to configure the plugin in 2 different ways:
+In order to avoid `API rate limit` errors, it is possible to configure the plugin in 3 different ways:
  * Set nested stacks to depend on each others.
  * Set resources in the nested stack to depend on each others.
+ * Manually configure which nested stack depends on which.

-This feature comes with a 2 new configurations, `stackConcurrency` and `resourceConcurrency` :
+This feature comes with a 3 configurations, `stackConcurrency`, `resourceConcurrency` and `dependsOn` :

 ```yaml
 custom: